Egg donation means giving another woman the chance to fulfil her dream of being a mother.

 “Helping someone who can’t have children and giving her the chance to fulfil her dream of being a mother… it makes me feel good to see it happen!” – Mariana (AVA Clinic donor)

 I want to donate eggs at AVA Clinic.
 What do I have to do?

 AVA Clinic was the first Portuguese fertility centre to set up an egg donation programme.
 Since 2000 more than 1,500 young women have come to us to offer their help to other women and couples who would otherwise not be able to have children.

 We have vast experience in the egg donation process.
 One of our main concerns is to ensure that our donors are totally satisfied with their donation at the end of the process.
 This goal has been systematically confirmed by our donors in our satisfaction surveys.
 The act of donating will never be forgotten and couples who use donor eggs often mention their eternal gratitude to their donor.

 If you are interested in being an egg donor at AVA Clinic or if you still have questions about the donation process, talk to us.
-Call and make an appointment, without any obligation, on 213 245 000 or email us at firstname.lastname@example.org ; email@example.com.
+Call and make an appointment, without any obligation, on 213 245 000 (call to fixed line network) or email us at email@example.com ; firstname.lastname@example.org.

 Your treatment step by step: